-The Model 59 provides four buttons and associated LEDs for selection of the input source to be monitored.
-While in most cases only one input source will be monitored at a time, multiple inputs can be selected for simultaneous monitoring.
-This allows two, three, or all four of the inputs to be combined ("summed").
+cases only one input source will be monitored at a time, multiple inputs can be selected for simultaneous monitoring.
+This allows two, three, or all four of the input sources to be combined ("summed").
 While there is no independent control of the input levels, this feature can be useful for creating rough mixes from the source signals.
 It is also a fast, effective means of making a "seat-of-the-pants" check on the phase relationship between synchronized signals.

-The monitor output level is controlled either through the use of a large, easyto-use rotary control, or by enabling the preset reference level.
+The monitor output level is controlled either through the use of a large, easy-to-use rotary control, or by enabling the preset reference level.
 For operator convenience, the dim function allows the monitor output level to be reduced by a fixed dB amount.
-The mute all function disables all monitor outputs by activating the mute relays on the Model 58 Central Controller units.
+The mute all function disables all monitor outputs by activating the mute relays on the Model 58 Central

+Controller units.
 A push-button switch and two LEDs are used to select the desired monitor output-either A or B.